manish0917/Image-Processing-and-Classification-Flask-Web-Application/README.md

  Used For Identity and Fraud Detection

  1. Structured Formatted OCR Text Extraction
- • Text Extracted From Images/Pdfs under any Scheme will be stored as structured format like data frame or in excel or csv format.
+ • Text Extracted From Images/Pdfs under any Scheme stored as structured format like data frame or in excel or csv format.
 • And this will be used at Admin side for validating the Employment Identity or details